 \section{Associated bundles}

-\defn{3.2.1} The $G$-product of two spaces $X$ and $Y$ admitting right action of $G$, denoted $X\times_G Y$, is the space of orbits under this action on the Cartesian product $X\times Y$.
-In other words it is defined via the following equivalence relation
+\defn{3.2.1} The $G$-product, denoted $X\times_G Y$, of two spaces $X$ and $Y$, both admitting right action of $G$, is the space of orbits under this action on the Cartesian product $X\times Y$.
+In other words, it is defined via the following equivalence relation

 where the equivalence class is denoted as $[x,y]$.